standrewsdigital/digital-pattern-library/CONTRIBUTING.md

 ```

 This command builds the documentation and places it in `docs/` and copies
-what's currently in `core/` into the `docs/assets/core/` for use by the
+what's currently in `core/` into `docs/assets/core/` for use by the
 documentation and examples.